whackengine/whack/Notebook/mxmlc/js-insertion.md

 # JavaScript insertion

-Process the `JS` namespace's functions in a special way.
+- [ ] Process the `JSBridge` namespace's functions in a special way.